5 Digital Marketing Strategies for Industrial Manufacturers

+The goal of industrial manufacturer marketing isn’t just about gaining new customers, it’s about growing the relationship with existing customers.
 According to Forrester, more than three-quarters of annual revenue from B2B companies come from existing customers.
 That’s a lot.

 Rather than focusing solely on capturing new revenue, industrial manufacturers have an opportunity to acquire recurring revenue from loyal customers with pointed, personalized campaigns.